Bylaws of the Association for Computing Machinery

 Section 1.
 Purpose of Bylaw.

-This bylaw defines the purposes of ACM chapters, the rules for forming and dissolving them, and the authority of the Membership Services Board (MSB) and the Executive Committee in managing them.
+This bylaw defines the purposes of ACM chapters, the rules for forming and dissolving them, and the authority of the the Executive Committee in managing them.

 Section 2.
 Purposes of Chapters.

-A chapter is a unit of ACM formed to serve a given locality.
+A chapter is a unit of ACM formed to serve a given virtual or geographic community.
 Those chapters that serve students at colleges and universities are called "student chapters."
-Others are called "professional chapters".
-Those chapters that have a particular focus are called "special interest chapters."
+Others are called “professional chapters.”
+Chapters may have a particular focus.
 All chapters will be organized and operated exclusively for educational and scientific purposes.

 Section 3.
 Formation.

-Three or more persons in a given locality, who are members of ACM and are willing to become officers of the chapter, may petition the ACM Chief Operating Officer for a charter as an ACM chapter in that locality.
+Three or more persons in a given virtual or geographic community, who are members of ACM and are willing to become officers of the chapter, may petition the ACM Chief Operating Officer for a charter as an ACM chapter in that community.
 A petition for a charter as a student chapter must, in addition, contain the name of an ACM Member who is willing to serve as its sponsor.

 The ACM Chief Operating Officer shall accept or reject the petitions based on chapter chartering policies set forth in a chapter viability policy established by the ACM Chief Operating Officer and approved by the Executive Committee.
 Acceptance of a petition for charter of a special interest chapter shall require the concurrence of the SGB or other units as appropriate.
 The ACM Chief Operating Officer shall inform the petitioners in writing of its decision.